 The main aim of a warehouse forklift is to lift and move items over short distances.
 If your business has a warehouse, a forklift is an essential piece of machinery.
 There is no carrier in the warehouse better prepped for the material handling of goods.
-Warehouse forklifts offer an efficient and safe way to carry and transport goods through a narrow aisle or on uneven surfaces.
+Warehouse forklifts offer an efficient and safe way to carry and transport inventory through a narrow aisle or on uneven surfaces.
 The average warehouse forklift has a loading capacity ranging from one to five tons.
-Goods at this weight cannot be manually handled.
+Pallets at this weight cannot be manually handled.

 The principal difference you’ll note between forklifts is in the wheels.
 The different tire types impact the handling of the forklift.
 Consider the applications you’ll be using forklifts for in your particular business.

 The wheels on a cushion tire forklift are smooth rubber tires fitted around a metal ring.
 Cushion tire forklifts are ideal for warehouse use because they have a smaller turning circle.
 The crux of a large turning circle is that forklifts can navigate a narrow aisle easier.

 A warehouse forklift operator using a cushion tire forklift should only do so on smooth surfaces, such as inside warehouses.
 Forklift operators can also drive cushion tire forklifts outdoors, but only on smooth, even concrete.

 A pneumatic tire forklift is more versatile because the tires are like a car tire – they are filled with air and have treaded rubber to give a strong grip.
 The different build of the tires improves both performance and versatility.
 Pneumatic tire forklifts are perfect for navigating rugged terrain and uneven surfaces.
 There are two types of pneumatic tires available.

 Resilient tires are more durable, but the ride is rougher.
 Air tires offer a more comfortable experience for the forklift operator but with less durability.
 If you have an outdoor warehouse, it’s prudent to use at least one pneumatic tire forklift.